 The way in which appeals are made should be no different to any normal year.
 Schools, colleges, students and staff should know the process for making appeals and how to contact the relevant exam board.

 However, as there were no exams and therefore no marking to be reviewed, the grounds for appeal are different this year.
-Ofqual have said that:
+Ofqual have said that appeals can be made by schools and colleges:

-A centre may appeal to the exam board if it believes the centre itself made an error when submitting a centre assessment grade or rank order information; or similarly, if it believes an exam board made a mistake when calculating, assigning or communicating a grade.
+- if they believe something has gone wrong in processing their results – for example, if a centre believes it has made an error when submitting its information; or similarly, that an exam board made a mistake when calculating, assigning or communicating a grade.

-In order to know whether or not the model was applied accurately, exam boards are required by Ofqual to provide, upon request, the information used to calculate the result.
+In order for schools and colleges to know whether or not the standardisation model was applied accurately or produced results that are representative of this year’s cohort, exam boards are required by Ofqual to provide, upon request, the information used to calculate the result.
 They must do so in enough time to allow students, schools and colleges to consider whether to make an appeal.

 As in normal years, exam boards are permitted to charge for appeals.
 The appeals cannot be made by individual learners but must be made by the school or college.